bryanjhv/express-readme/README.md

 ### Options

-You can pass two options:
+You can pass three options:

 * **`filename`**: The path to the `README` you want to serve.
 Can be relative or absolute.
 * **`routes`**: The routes the package should respond to.
 Can be a string or array of routes.
+* **`processorOpts`**: If you know the processor used for your markup and want to customize the output it produces (i.e. the package), then pass this with the desired options.

 ```js
 // Create an Express app